jaimetur/PhotoMigrator/README.md

 ### <span style="color:blue">Extra Mode: Find Duplicates:</span>
 From version 1.4.0 onwards, the script can be executed in 'Find Duplicates' Mode.
 In this mode, the script will find duplicates files in a smart way based on file size and content:
-- In Find Duplicates Mode, yout must provide a folder (or list of foldders) using the flag '-fd, --find-duplicates', wherre the script will look for duplicates files.
-If you provide more than one folders, when a duplicated file is found, the script will mainains the file found within the folder given first in the list of folders provided.
-If the duplicaded files are within the same folder given as an argument, the script will maitain the file whose name is shorter.
+- In Find Duplicates Mode, your must provide a folder (or list of folders) using the flag '-fd, --find-duplicates', where the script will look for duplicates files.
+If you provide more than one folders, when a duplicated file is found, the script will maintains the file found within the folder given first in the list of folders provided.
+If the duplicated files are within the same folder given as an argument, the script will maintain the file whose name is shorter.
 - For this mode, you can also provide an action to specify what to do with duplicates files found.
 You can include any of the valid actions with the flag '-fd, --find-duplicates'.
 Valid actions are: 'list', 'move' or 'remove'.
 If not action is detected, 'list' will be the default action.
-  - If the duplicates action is 'list', then the script will only create a list of duplicaed files found within the folder Duplicates.
+  - If the duplicates action is 'list', then the script will only create a list of duplicated files found within the folder Duplicates.
   - If the duplicates actio is 'move' then the script will maintain the main file and move the others inside the folder Duplicates/Duplicates_timestamp.
   - Finally, If the duplicates action is 'remove' the script will maintain the main file and remove the others.